DefTruth/lite.ai.toolkit/README.md

 * Windows: You can reference to [issue#6](https://github.com/DefTruth/lite.ai.toolkit/issues/6)
 * Linux: The Docs and Docker image for Linux will be coming soon ~ [issue#2](https://github.com/DefTruth/lite.ai.toolkit/issues/2)
 * Happy News !!! : 🚀 You can download the latest *ONNXRuntime* official built libs of Windows, Linux, MacOS and Arm !!!
 Both CPU and GPU versions are available.
 No more attentions needed pay to build it from source.
 Download the official built libs from [v1.8.1](https://github.com/microsoft/onnxruntime/releases).
-I have used version 1.7.0 for Lite.AI now, you can downlod it from [v1.7.0](https://github.com/microsoft/onnxruntime/releases/tag/v1.7.0), but version 1.8.1 should also work, I guess ~  🙃🤪🍀.
+I have used version 1.7.0 for Lite.AI.ToolKit now, you can downlod it from [v1.7.0](https://github.com/microsoft/onnxruntime/releases/tag/v1.7.0), but version 1.8.1 should also work, I guess ~  🙃🤪🍀.
 For *OpenCV*, try to build from source(Linux) or down load the official built(Windows) from [OpenCV 4.5.3](https://github.com/opencv/opencv/releases).
 Then put the includes and libs into *third_party* directory of Lite.AI.

 </details>

-* Clone the Lite.AI from sources:
+* Clone the Lite.AI.ToolKit from sources:
 ```shell
 git clone --depth=1 https://github.com/DefTruth/lite.ai.toolkit.git  # latest
 ```